 We actively identify, report and mitigate conflicts of interest in our engagement activities.
-When any staff member recognises a potential conflict of interest with a company in which they are engaging, they must raise this with their line manager and Compliance.
+When any staff member recognises a potential conflict of interest with a company in which they are engaging, they must raise this with their line manager.
 Potential conflicts of interest may arise in relation to engagement or voting relating to a holding in our own shareholders Federated Hermes, Inc. or clients or the sponsors of pension fund clients.

 We have internal procedures to regulate the processes and restrict the flow of information among, and within, business units so that activities are carried out with the appropriate level of independence.
-For example, engagement with and/or generation of voting recommendations in relation to our shareholder is delegated to a senior member of the EOS stewardship team and relevant Federated Hermes investment team members, not the EOS client relationship director.

-In our voting and engagements with companies which are the sponsors of, or in the same group as, our clients, we are careful to protect and pursue the interests of all of our clients by seeking to enhance or protect the long-term value of the companies concerned.
+In our engagements with companies which are the sponsors of, or in the same group as, our clients, we are careful to protect and pursue the interests of all of our clients by seeking to enhance or protect the long-term value of the companies concerned.
 In the first instance, we make clear to all pension fund clients with corporate sponsors that we will treat their sponsoring companies in the same way as any other company.
-In addition, we ensure that in such situations the relevant Federated Hermes client relationship director or manager is not leading the engagement or making the voting recommendation to our investment teams or to EOS clients who request to receive voting recommendations.
-This same approach would hold true with respect to any engagement with a company with whom Federated Hermes, our owners or our clients, have a strong commercial relationship.

-We also have policies that seek to avoid any potential conflicts for individual staff members of FHL that arise from engagements with companies in which individuals have personal investments or some material personal relationship with a relevant individual.
+In addition, we ensure that in such situations the relevant client relationship director or manager within Federated Hermes, including EOS, is not leading the engagement or making the voting recommendation to clients or our investment teams.
+This same approach would hold true with respect to any engagement with a company with whom we, our owners or our clients, have a strong commercial relationship, including suppliers.
+If we become aware of potential conflicts, they are disclosed, if necessary, to the company concerned to enable them to be managed effectively.
+We also have policies that seek to avoid any potential conflicts for individual staff members of Federated Hermes that arise from engagements with companies in which individuals have personal investments or some material personal relationship with a relevant individual.
 Where a staff member has a personal connection with a company, they are required to make this known and they are not involved in any relevant engagement activities.

-EOS is fully owned by Federated Hermes and the Head of Responsibility of Federated Hermes who leads EOS reports to the CEO of Federated Hermes.
-Any conflict which may arise between clients of the EOS service and other clients of Federated Hermes clients will be addressed in a similar way to conflicts between any of our clients.
+EOS is fully owned by Federated Hermes Limited.
+The Head of Responsibility of Federated Hermes Limited, who leads EOS, reports to the CEO of Federated Hermes Limited.
+Any conflict which may arise between clients of the EOS service and other clients of Federated Hermes will be addressed in a similar way to conflicts between any of our clients.